chart21/hpmpc/README.md

    -z RECV_BUFFER: How many receiving messages should be buffered until the main thread is signaled that data is ready?
 0 means that all data of a communication round needs to be ready before the main thread is signaled.
 ```

 The following configuration compiles an executable for P2, 1024 inputs, sliced 256 times in AVX-2 variables, using Protocol Replicated.
-All other configuarations are fetched from config.h
+All other configuarations are fetched from `config.h`.
 > ./scripts/config.sh -p 2 -n 1024 -d 256 -s 2

 The following configuration uses the previous configuration but compiles an executable for all players.
 This is useful when running the parties on the same host.